r3trograde/peaceful-plant-patch/content/blog/narcissus/index.md

 ---
-title: "Caring for Narcissus Plants: From Basic Needs to Propagation, Pests and Display"
+title: "Narcissus Care: The Secret to Beautiful Blooms"
 date: "2023-01-20"
-description: "Learn how to care for Narcissus plants and make them thrive with this comprehensive guide.
-From basic care requirements to propagation, pests and diseases prevention, and display tips.
-Get the best tips to keep your daffodils blooming for years to come."
+description: "Learn how to care for Narcissus plants, including basic needs, propagation, pests & display.
+Discover the beauty and versatility of these spring bulbs."
 ---

 ![Example of a Narcissus Plant](./narcissus_1.png)